Toward a measurement of the effective gauge field and the Born-Huang potential with atoms in chip traps: Acknowledgments

 \section{Acknowledgments}

 The Centre for Quantum Technologies is a Research Centre of Excellence funded by the Ministry of Education and National Research Foundation of Singapore.
 E. S. acknowledges financial support from the Swedish Research Council (VR) through Grant No. D0413201.
+The project leading to this publication has received funding from Excellence Initiative of Aix-Marseille Uni- versity - A*MIDEX, a French “Investissements d’Avenir” program through the IPhU (AMX-19-IET-008) and AMUtech (AMX-19-IET-01X) institutes.